es-progress/zephyr/docs/install.md

     cd /path/to/desired/directory
     git clone https://github.com/es-progress/zephyr.git
     ```
-1. Configure Zephyr
+1. (Optional) Configure Zephyr
-    1. Check the default configurations in `zephyr.cfg`
+    1. Check the default configurations in `zephyr.cfg` or the [Reference](reference/configs.md) to understand what you can customize.
     1. Make a duplicate of this file and rename it to `zephyr.local.cfg`
         ```
         cp zephyr.cfg zephyr.local.cfg